the-vegetarian-vampire/Owlz-Network/README.md

 -----

 ### To Run:
-1. Pip install `Django`
+1. Pip3 install `Django`
+2. Pip3 install `django-avatar`
-2. In the terminal, cd into the project4 directory.
+3. In the terminal, cd into the project4 directory.
-3. Run `python3 manage.py makemigrations network` to make migrations for the network app.
+4. Run `python3 manage.py makemigrations network` to make migrations for the network app.
-4. Run `python3 manage.py migrate` to apply migrations to the database.
+5. Run `python3 manage.py migrate` to apply migrations to the database.
-5. Run `python3 manage.py runserver` to start the Django web server and visit the website in the browser.
+6. Run `python3 manage.py runserver` to start the Django web server and visit the website in the browser.

 -----